bizmanagrcrm/bmml/elements/README.md

 - `auto-execute` - if this attribute is set to true, the report will be executed automatically when the page is loaded. (default: false) - the system will attempt to load the report whenever there is a change in the report parameters.
 - ... all report parameters names could be used as attributes.
 For example, if the report has a parameter named `name`, you can use the `name` attribute to set the value of the parameter.
 (Note, you can use variables in the attributes, for example: `name="{{$urlParams.name}}"`)

+#### Note
-Note, You cannot use underscores or dashes in the param internal name.
+, You cannot use underscores or dashes in the param internal name.
 For example, if the param internal name is `first_name`, you should change it to `firstName`, and then you can use the `first-name` attribute to set the value of the parameter.

 ### `<bmml-form>`